-Albania: Tough days for oil exploitation industry players1.
-February 2016. / SEE Energy News
+Albania: Tough days for oil exploitation industry players, SEE Energy News

 The industry of oil exploitation in Albania as well as in the rest of the world, cannot say they have been operating successfully.
 International factors that have impact on this sector are mostly related to recent events in the markets of minerals, especially hydrocarbons.
 However not the entire industry is having a bad day.